 - Land Surface Temperature (global coverage, full Landsat archive)

 - Albedo trends (global coverage, full MODIS archive)

 - Information Systems for urban environmental indicators

 - Information System for the Wireless Sensors Network of Heraklion

 - Information System for the Micrometeorological tower of Heraklion

 Development of systems for providing on-line real-time traffic information and the analysis of traffic data have been research focuses of the group since the late 90’s.
 Early applications for disseminating traffic information on the web were developed for the city of Chania in Crete (1998-2001), while in 2008-2011 researchers of the group collaborated with private companies to develop a web site with maps and real time traffic information for the Athens region.
 Another highly innovative research in this domain has been the analysis of traffic data with space time statistical models to analyze traffic patterns and compute short-term forecasts of critical traffic variables like volumes, speeds and occupancies.

 Sustainable Development Assessment Tools

-Recently, R&D activities of the Division have expanded to include the development of tools for sustainability assessment and implementation.
-They can prove to be very useful for various planning agencies, local, regional and national authorities and stakeholders in order to evaluate current development and implement in practice sustainability.
-Focus has been placed on the fields of tourism and urban development.
-A sample of the activities that FORTH researchers are involved include:
+Τhe R&D activities of the group also include the development of indicators for assessing sustainability.
+These are particularly useful for planning agencies, local, regional and national authorities and stakeholders for evaluating development patterns and therefore implement in practice sustainability.
+A sample of the activities that researchers of the group are involved include:

 - Development of a methodology and a set of indicators for sustainable tourism, formulation of policy goals and related criteria